 Language & Culture: A key to growth

-Localization goes beyond translation of text and words.
-These were just five short stories about social media networks, aiming to provide a little insight on how they have evolved regarding the subject.
+Localization goes beyond the translation of text and words.
+These were just five short stories about social media networks, aiming to provide a little insight into how they have evolved regarding the subject.
 Of course, the scenario today is quite complex, with internet content being consumed all over the world and billions of users generating posts and comments on social media platforms.

 There is still a long way to go in improving social media and language experiences, but

 , the truth is that providing their services for different countries and cultures has been crucial to each of these platforms’ global expansion.

 Turn to us for guidance through the challenging, yet valuable task of setting up your system for handling social media translation.

 Do you want to take your online business or project to the next level?
 Be sure to reach out to us.
 We at Bromberg & Associates provide high-quality translation services and localization solutions to help you reach global markets.